rickylai248/RemoveDuplicateArray/README.md

 # RemoveDuplicateArray
-## Personal program to remove duplicate Strings for instance in an ArrayList of Strings
+## Personal program to remove duplicate Strings for instance in an ArrayList of Strings using Java

 Setup print statements for current items in list before filtering Afterwards, it filters out the duplicates in the nested while loop.